sophiebull/interpTools/README.md

 See `metric_definitions.pdf` in the package files for the mathematical definitions of each performance metric shown above.

-## Aggregating the performance metrics within each gap specification with `agEvaluate()`
+### Aggregating the performance metrics within each gap specification with `agEvaluate()`
 Statistics are computed on the sampling distribution of the performance metrics across the *K* interpolations in each *(p,g)* gap specification.
-Below is a list of all the available aggregations:
+Below is a list of all the available aggregation methods:

 * mean
 * standard deviation